Last updated at 6:02, 22 Feb 2015 Uploaded at 13:43, 12 Aug 2013

 Remove Blur in the enblocal file is set to false.
 This allows for the added immersion if using Prod80's mod, CoT Weather Patch.

 Boris has been removing some previous versions as he updates.
 If the version you want is no longer available directly from his web page, he does mention that they may be available in the forums or other sites.
-OR you can PM me, I have most of them back to version .201, including my ENB files.

 All versions decrease volumetric fog brightness at night, and restores display brightness back to your control (unless you are not bothered that my previous versions and so many other ENB's require min brightness settings).
 I use CoT and no longer need to reduce brightness to minimum.